guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 ## The code
 The code is available in the `src` folder and require at least `Python 3.4`.
-For Raman spectra, the curve are simply fitted with a Lorentzian, but for the μPL, it proceed as follow:
+For Raman data, the spectra are simply fitted with a Lorentzian, but for the μPL, it proceed as follow:

 - Fit the backgroung of the spectrum with a Gaussian by removing the points in the resonance peaks area
 - Substract the dataset with the computed Gaussian